Skip to main content

 --skip-fundingnoSkip steps 1–3 (balance check, 2FA enrollment, Gas Station funding).

 Private keys must be supplied via file path (--machine-key).
 Inline key flags are intentionally unsupported: reading from a file keeps the key out of shell history and ps output.
 Proxy preconditions.
-Proxy mode requires the operator to already be registered on IdentityRegistry (i.e. have run peaqos activate in self mode first).
-If not, the command exits 2 before spending any gas.
+Proxy mode requires the to already be registered on IdentityRegistry (i.e. have run peaqos activate in self mode first).
+If not, the command exits 2 before spending any .

 Output streams